andreafalzetti/andreafalzetti.github.io/about.md

 description: "Andrea Falzetti"
 ---

+I am Software Engineer based in London, UK.
 I am passionate about building products and tools that bring value to people.
 I have been developing software since 2010.

+In my current role I focus on building one of the best **developer experience** tools out there: [Gitpod](./_posts/2022-04-22-hello-gitpod.md).

-I am currently working as **Staff Platform Engineer** at [DAZN](https://engineering.dazn.com/), the world's first truly dedicated live sports streaming service.
+Previously, I worked as **Staff Platform Engineer** at [DAZN](https://engineering.dazn.com/), the world's first truly dedicated live sports streaming service.
 Initially focusing on our product's backend, building features and highly scalable APIs using AWS & Node.js, My interest in building products and tools, eventually made me move to Platform & Tooling where I focus on internal Developer Experience.

 `AWS`, `JS`, `Node`, `Go`, `Terraform`, `DX`, `serverless`, `resilience`, `chaos`, `React`.